Middle School at Carolina Hybrid

 -

-Math 6 establishes a strong understanding of math skills necessary to build a foundation for algebra and geometry.
-It strengthens the student’s conceptual understanding of decimals, ratios, percentages, integers, fractions, expressions and equations, and statistics.
-This mastery-oriented course will help students learn the “why” behind the math concept, not just “how” to do it.
+Math 6 establishes a strong understanding of math skills necessary to build a foundation for Algebra and Geometry.
+It introduces the students to concepts that build their confidence in working with decimals, ratios, percentages, integers, and fractions.
+We will learn together the order of the incredible world God designed to work so perfectly together.

 -

-Math 7 (Pre-Algebra) is an exciting mathematical study that fully prepares a student for the next course in algebra.
-This course includes a mastery-based study of integers, ratios, proportions, percentages, geometry, probability, and statistics.
-In addition, the advanced topics of linear equations and the Pythagorean Theorem are discussed.
-Students will be introduced to ideas first and then improve upon understanding through regular exercises.
+Math 7 is the exciting mathematical study which fully prepares a student for the next course in algebra.
+This course includes mastery-based study in the areas of the basics of algebra, integers, ratios, proportions, percent, geometry, probability, and statistics in addition to the advanced topics of linear equations and the Pythagorean Theorem.
+Students will be introduced to ideas first, then improve upon understanding through regular exercises.

 -